An invertible map between Bell non-local and contextuality scenarios

-It was previously thought that all contextuality scenarios of a certain kind (in which there are no measurement equivalences and the preparation equivalences comprise various decompositions of one single hypothetical preparation) could be mapped to Bell scenarios in this manner \cite[Sec.~VII]{schmid2018contextual}.
+\vicky{Furthermore, i}t was previously thought that all contextuality scenarios of a certain kind (in which there are no measurement equivalences and the preparation equivalences comprise various decompositions of one single hypothetical preparation) could be mapped to Bell scenarios in this manner \cite[Sec.~VII]{schmid2018contextual}.
 However, we find examples of such scenarios in which this mapping is not possible.
 Of course, this does not rule out an isomorphism in this case but a different map would be required.

-We use our isomorphism to deduce various properties of the quantum set of contextual behaviours, including: membership undecidability, the necessity of infinite dimensional quantum systems in realising all quantum behaviours, and non-convergence to the quantum set of semidefinite programming (SDP) hierarchies~\cite{tavakoli2021bounding,chaturvedi2021characterising}.
+\vicky{In our second main contribution, w}e use our isomorphism to deduce various properties of the quantum set of contextual correlations, including: membership undecidability, the necessity of infinite dimensional quantum systems in realising all quantum correlations, and non-convergence to the quantum set of semidefinite programming (SDP) hierarchies~\cite{tavakoli2021bounding,chaturvedi2021characterising}.

-This final result follows from showing that a computable hierarchy of outer approximations converging to the quantum set of contextual behaviours would give rise to an algorithm capable of deciding the weak membership problem for the closure $\cC_{qa}$ of $\cC_{qs}$.
+This final result follows from showing that a computable hierarchy of outer approximations converging to the quantum set of contextual correlations would give rise to an algorithm capable of deciding the weak membership problem for the closure $\cC_{qa}$ of $\cC_{qs}$.
 However, this problem is known to be undecidable as a consequence of the result $\mathrm{MIP}^*=\mathrm{RE}$ \cite{ji2020mip}.
 This result raises several open questions.
-To what superset, $\cQ_\infty$, of quantum behaviours do the SDP hierarchies in Refs.~\cite{tavakoli2021bounding,chaturvedi2021characterising} converge?
+To what superset, $\cQ_\infty$, of quantum \vicky{correlations} do the SDP hierarchies in Refs.~\cite{tavakoli2021bounding,chaturvedi2021characterising} converge?
 What would be the image of $\cQ_\infty$ in the Bell setting under our mapping?
-A natural candidate could be the set of quantum commuting correlations.
+A natural candidate could be the set of quantum commuting correlations\vicky{, which generally maps to a strict superset of the quantum contextual correlations under our mapping}.
 If this is the case, does $\cQ_\infty$ have a physical interpretation in the contextuality setting?
 Alternatively, the image of $\cQ_\infty$ might provide a new outer approximation of the set $\cC_{qs}$.